kvbc/openwrt-tlwr841nv14/README.md

 What if you *really* want OpenWRT installed on this router?
 If you're just looking to get all the basic packages (w/ optional SQM), look at the available OpenWRT firmware disk images from the `files` directory under this repository.
 Otherwise, if you want a custom configuration and/or additional packaged installed, as this specific hardware version (v14) is not officially supported, there's no pre-built OpenWRT firmware disk images available to download.
-Meaning, you will have to build our own image from scratch, using the old OpenWRT imagebuilder with all possible space saving measures.
+Meaning, you will have to build your own image from scratch, using the old OpenWRT imagebuilder with all possible space saving measures.

 ### Building the OpenWRT firmware disk image